-I am Professor of Philosophy and Chair of Logic and Rhetoric at the University of Glasgow.
+I am Professor of Philosophy at the University of Glasgow and former editor of the journal Philosophical Topics.
 From 2001-2019 I taught in the Philosophy Department at the University of Arkansas.

 Most of my research is in epistemology (theory of knowledge), philosophy of mind/cognitive science, and especially the places where those areas intersect.

 My research in epistemology is guided by the view that empirical findings and theories can usefully constrain epistemological theorizing.
 I am interested in the nature of epistemic justification in general, also in evidence, perceptual justification, noninferential justification, the internalism/externalism debate, and epistemic defeat.
 Much of this work defends a kind of process reliabilism.